cashpw/notes.cashpw.com/content/posts/style_guide.md

 Quotes can live in stand-alone single nodes (eg: [The First Lesson]({{< relref "the_first_lesson.md" >}})).
 This is multi-purpose:

 1. When in doubt, make the node smaller.
 2. Easier to link to specific quotes: Suppose a reader clicks on a link and arrives on a page with five quotes visible.
 This may confuse the reader.
-Which of the visible quotes is the right one?
+Which of the visible quotes is the one to which the link pointed?
-3. Future-proof: We will be able to, eventually, provide hover previews (similar to those used on [gwern.net](https://www.gwern.net/)).
-Similarly, standalone quote nodes will fit into a transclusion model better than multi-quote nodes.
+3. Works in a transclusion model better than larger nodes

 ## Links {#links}